Are baby monitors always a good choice to help keep your child safe while you are out of the room?

 With most baby monitors now wireless and the risk of strangulation from the cords no longer an issue, many parents are putting them right in the crib so a distance of 1 meter or less is not so far fetched.
 Even a wireless monitor across the room would still pose a danger, albeit a reduced one.

-How to Monitor Your Baby Without Wireless Technology
+How to Keep Tabs on Your Baby Without Wireless Baby Monitors

 The best way to keep tabs on your baby is to have the child’s nursery next to the master bedroom and use your ears.
 It’s how Grandma did it after all!